mathjax/MathJax-docs/options/startup/loader.rst

    This is a function that takes no argument and is called when the component is loaded, but before the ``ready()`` function is called.
-It can be used o do post-processing after the component is loaded, but before other components are signaled that it is ready.
+It can be used to do post-processing after the component is loaded, but before other components are signaled that it is ready.
    For example, it could be used to load other components; e.g., the `output/chtml` component can use its configuration to determine